nixcloud/cargo/README.md

 # WARNING

-This is my experimental cargo branch which generates files in /tmp/nix during normal `cargo build` execution.
+This is my experimental cargo branch which generates files in /tmp/nix during normal `cargo build` execution when using CARGO_NIX_BUILDER=fast.

 In theory later one can then do: